who invented telescope

 • Year: First light in 1998

 • Significance: The VLT is one of the most advanced optical instruments in the world.
-It is used for high-resolution imaging and spectroscopy and has contributed to many discoveries, such as detailed studies of the centre of our galaxy.
+It is used for high-resolution imaging and spectroscopy and has contributed to many discoveries, such as detailed studies of the center of our galaxy.

 Space-Based Telescopes